Adult Film Star Says That She Could Describe Trump's "Junk Perfectly" And That He Did Not Use Protection

 The transcript was published two days after the magazine published a story featuring some of these details, as well as the fact that Trump promised to get Clifford a role on the TV show The Apprentice, which he hosted at the time, and that he compared her to his daughter.

-The encounter between Clifford and Trump allegedly took place in July 2006 at a Nevada golf tournament in Lake Tahoe, Nevada — several months after Trump's wife Melania had given birth to their son Barron.
+The encounter between Clifford and Trump allegedly took place in July 2006 at a Nevada golf tournament in Lake Tahoe, Nevada — several months after Trump's wife, Melania, had given birth to their son Barron.

 According to a Wall Street Journal report, Trump's longtime lawyer Michael Cohen arranged a $130,000 payment to Clifford to prevent her from going public about the affair.